Skip to content

 Where we live

-In England, one in three (7.7 million) households experience at least one housing problem and of these, around one million households experience multiple housing problems, including unaffordable costs, poor quality homes, and overcrowding.
-In 2023, over 310,000 children in overcrowded homes in England have no other option but to share a bed with parents or siblings.
+In England, one in three of us — that’s around (7.5 million) households — face at least one housing problem.
+Of these, around a million deal with more than one issue, such as unaffordable costs, poor quality homes, or overcrowding.
+In 2023, over 310,000 children in England were living in overcrowded homes, with many having no choice but to share a bed with parents or siblings.

 Many of us simply can’t afford our housing costs